alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 actually want to do, because you enjoy it that much.)

 It feels like I fall right on the boundary between the two.
-A lot of sections from The PhD Grind resonated with me, but my favorite was this one.
+A lot of sections from The Ph.D.
+Grind resonated with me, but my favorite was this one.

 > I discovered over the past 5 years that I love being a spectator of